 Michele Lavazza | Coordinator

-Michele Lavazza is a translator, an expert on digital humanities and learning technologies, and an advocate of free knowledge online.
-He holds a Master’s Degree in Philosophy from the University of Milan; his thesis on Wittgenstein and transcendental philosophy was partly written in Milan and partly at the Paris 1 Panthéon-Sorbonne University.
+Michele Lavazza is a translator, an expert on digital humanities and learning technologies, and a free culture advocate.
+He holds a Master’s Degree in philosophy from the University of Milan; his thesis on Wittgenstein and transcendental philosophy was partly written in Milan and partly at the Paris 1 Panthéon-Sorbonne University.
 He founded the Ludwig Wittgenstein Project in 2020.

 Born in 1997 in Los Angeles, Javier Arango is a literary translator and graduate student in the Philosophy Ph.D. program at UCLA.
 Javier obtained a B.A. in Philosophy from Harvard University in 2021, writing a thesis on the metaphilosophy of Rudolf Carnap, which was awarded highest honors.
 His current research interests are in Wittgenstein’s later philosophy and its relations to contemporaneous philosophical traditions.

 David Chandler recently obtained a Bachelor of Arts from King’s College London.
 His current research interests include the work of the Later Wittgenstein, contemporary metaphilosophical considerations, and the history and philosophy of colour.
 He will soon be commencing his graduate studies at University College London.

 A University of Milan philosophy graduate, Tommaso Furlan’s main research interest is the early production of Edmund Husserl concerning the philosophy of arithmetics.
 He is a member of the Ludwig Wittgenstein Project’s proofreading team and he manages the project’s Twitter profile.